 1. Asset Protection and Confidentiality

 A very important aspect of the Cyprus International Trusts is the two-year limitation period for all claims against the creation of the Trust or the transfer of assets to the Trust and only on the ground of proving an intention to defraud pre-existing creditors.
 Time starts counting on the date of transferring the assets irrespective of whether the creditors had notice of the transfer or not.
 The onus of proving the intention to defraud creditors is on the creditors themselves.
 In addition, the Law imposes an obligation of confidentiality on the Trustee/s, Protector and professionals related to the Trust and also provides a presumption of irrevocability for the Trust.
-Other features of common law express trusts such as the existence of strict fiduciary duties are unaffected by the Law.
+Other features of common law express trust such as the existence of strict fiduciary duties that are unaffected by the Law.

-For non-resident Beneficiaries the tax is 0% for income arising outside Cyprus, whereas normal tax rates apply for income created in Cyprus.
-However it should be noted that amongst other benefits, income created from dividends and interest is taxed at 0%.
+For non-resident Beneficiaries, the tax is 0% for income arising outside Cyprus, whereas normal tax rates apply for income created in Cyprus.
+However, it should be noted that amongst other benefits, income created from dividends and interest is taxed at 0%.
 Cyprus non-domiciled tax resident Beneficiaries are taxed on the normal rates of taxation but excluding income created from dividends and interest which is tax-free.
 (Please see our taxation guide for more details)

 3. Settlor reserved powers

 The Cyprus International Trusts Law allows the Settlor to reserve extensive powers in the control of the Trust and the Trustees.
 The Law specifically excludes an intention to defraud creditors (and similarly to create a sham trust) if the Settlor has reserved any or all of the following powers, which are an indicative list of those provided by the Law.
 The Settlor can reserve amongst other the following powers:

 -To revoke or amend the trust as well any related trusts and powers.